 - Toys should be safe.
 Product recalls for lead paint, small part choking hazards and dangerous magnets, to name only a few, made it clear that toy companies were putting profits over safety.

 - The toy industry needs to take the lead on using sustainable and recycled materials whenever possible.
 We've only got one planet, and it needs our help to protect it.
 By making toys with recycled materials, kids can experience the ideals that we hope they will live by.

 - Toys need to be more than just " Push a button and watch it play".
 A toy should engage the child in active play, and encourage imagination.
 Toys should develop fine motor skills and problem solving abilities.
 And the cynical use of a licensed cartoon characters to sell a toy is not part of Luke's Toy Factory.
 It never will be.

 - We thought it would be fun.
 It turns out that meeting and working with America's small retailers is rewarding and interesting.
 They are the heart of American commerce, and deserve your business.

 Q: What are these toys made out of?

-The sawdust we use is recovered from U.S. furniture manufacturers.
-Instead of being incinerated and contributing to CO2 emissions, we're giving it new life in our toys!
+The organic materials we use are recovered from U.S. manufacturers.
+Instead of being incinerated and contributing to CO2 emissions, we're giving them new life in our toys!